npm/npm/README.md

 withered old man voice, ***"I remember back before the war with the machines, when that npm thing couldn't even install itself, and didn't know what a version was.
-We used promises for everything and the global object was called 'node'.
+We used promises for everything and the global object was called node.
 Movies were a nickel when we downloaded them from from the micro torrents, and soda pop had corn syrup of the highest fructose imaginable.
 You youngins don't know how good you got it."***